redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/INSTRUCTIONS.md

 ## Create Service Mesh control plane

-Once all the operators have been installed, run:
+Once all the operators have been installed, run: [TODO automate the waiting of Kiali]

 ```bash
 sh ./1-setup-mesh.sh